ko1/rubyhackchallenge/EN/1_culture.md

 ## Ticket management

 We use [Redmine](https://bugs.ruby-lang.org/issues/), a bug tracker, to discuss specification changes, bug reports, and so on.
 A ticket is filed for each issue.
-Notifications of new tickets and Any changes about tickets are delivered to the Ruby mailing lists.
+Notifications of new tickets and any changes about tickets are delivered to the Ruby mailing lists.
 There are mailing lists in  English (ruby-core) and Japanese (ruby-dev).
 <https://www.ruby-lang.org/en/community/mailing-lists/>

-Most important issues/proposals are filed in the English.
+Most important issues/proposals are filed in English.
 Tickets written in Japanese are also acceptable for easy and small issues.

-Tickets can be devided into two categories.
-"Feature request" and "Bug report".
+Tickets can be divided into two categories: "Feature request" and "Bug report".

 * Feature requests
   * Requests for additions or changes to the Ruby language itself.